Category Archives: Uncategorized

 With the Winter Solstice just behind us, we journey this month under the Cancer Dark Moon.

-Women instinctively know that gathering with other like minded women offers enormous psychological and energetic benefits.
+Women instinctively know that gathering with other like-minded women offers enormous psychological and energetic benefits.

 The Red Tent Soul Sisters Sanctuary is an opportunity to take time-out from your busy life to reconnect with your inner self, to let your inner child out to play, to share and to be supported in a sisterhood of exchanged knowledge, insights, gifts, wisdom, guided meditation, laughter & art, all within a safe and sacred space, while consciously journeying with the cycles of the moon and universe.